 It’s made with only 4 main ingredients – potatoes, onions, double cream, and grated cheese.
 You can add crushed garlic if you like, or a pinch of cayenne pepper for a kick of heat.
 And of course, potatoes benefit from being well seasoned with salt and lots of ground black pepper.

 - Potatoes Romanoff is made by twice-baking the potatoes for lots of extra creamy goodness.
-If you are planning to make this dish you will need potatoes that have been baked in their skins and then refrigerated until they are cold.
-These baked potatoes are grated and mixed with the other ingredients before being baked for a second time until the casserole is golden brown and starting to turn crispy on top.
+If you plan to make this dish you will need potatoes that have been baked in their skins and then refrigerated until they are cold.
+These baked potatoes are grated and mixed with the other ingredients before being baked for a second time until the casserole is golden brown and starts to turn crispy on top.

-- The onions are lightly fried until they start to caramelise, and everyone know, caramelisation = extra flavour.
+- The onions are lightly fried until they start to caramelise, and as everyone knows, caramelisation = extra flavour.

 - The cream and the cheese are lightly folded through the potatoes and onions until just combined, leaving the texture of the potato bake light and fluffy.